+(d) a collective investment scheme;

+(e) a pension scheme or its management company;

+(f) a national government or its corresponding office, including a public body that deals with the public debt;

+(g) a central bank;

+(h) a supranational organisation;

+(i) any other entity that is -

-- (i) incorporated outside the Bailiwick; and - (ii) is suitably licensed, authorised, or qualified by legislation in its home jurisdiction. - (3) A licensee may treat a client as an elective eligible counterparty if - (a) the client is an undertaking; - (b) a per se professional client; and - (c) they request such categorisation and the licensee undertakes an adequate assessment of the expertise, experience, and knowledge of the client that gives reasonable assurance, in light of the nature of the transactions or services envisaged, that the client is capable of making their own investment decisions and understanding the risks involved; and - (d) the licensee has obtained express confirmation from the prospective counterparty that it agrees to be treated as an eligible counterparty. - (4) A licensee may obtain a prospective counterparty's express confirmation that it agrees to be treated as an eligible counterparty either in the form of a general agreement or in respect of each individual transaction. - 7.6.6 Providing clients with a higher level of protection [7.6] - (1) A licensee must accede to a client's request for re-categorisation as a client that benefits from a higher degree of protection. - (2) A licensee may, either on its own initiative or at the request of the client concerned, - (a) treat as a professional client or a retail client a client that might otherwise be categorised as a per se eligible counterparty;
+(i) incorporated outside the Bailiwick; and

+(ii) is suitably licensed, authorised, or qualified by legislation in its home jurisdiction.

+(3) A licer nsee may treat a client as an elective eligible counterparty if -

+(a) the client is an undertaking;

+(b) a per se professional client; and

+(c) they request such categorisation and the licensee undertakes an adequate assessment of the expertise, experience, and knowledge of the client which gives reasonable assurance, in light of the nature of the transactions or services envisaged, that the client is capable of making their own investment decisions and understanding the risks involved; and

+(d) the licensee has obtained express confirmation from the prospective counterparty that it agrees to be treated as an eligible counterparty.